Supersize Me (Beavis and Butt-Head): Reception

 IGN rated the episode a 7/10, commenting "The short is pretty darn funny, especially when Beavis and Butt-head find themselves the subject of their own documentary – an idea Mr. Van Driessen comes up with.
 Like many of the other shorts, the climax isn't quite as funny as the buildup, but watching B&B get fat and lurch around a fast food restaurant proves rather amusing.
 Now, I can't help but wonder how they end up losing the weight.
 Perhaps they just popped in the music video for 'It's So Cold in the D' (from last week's ep.) and danced the fat away".

+For The A.V.
+Club, Kenny Herzog gave the episode and its successor an A−, writing that they "make a great tandem, collectively striking just the right chords of satire, idiocy, classic B And B-isms and a little bit of Judge’s blackened anger".
+He praised how Mr. Van Driessen became "a patsy once again, representing a nation of apologist intellectuals who make it possible for exploiters like Spurlock to pass as righteous crusaders", and also approved of a shot of Butt-Head with his face full of fries, similar to the documentary's poster.